Top Tips for COVID-Safe and Hygienic Use of VR and XR Headsets

 - Change or wipe the mask for different users.
 Varjo headsets come with two different sized masks – standard and large – to accommodate different head shapes.
 The large mask is more suitable for people with eyeglasses.

-Varjo VR-2 masks have a textile cushion, which can be replaced for different users.
-The Varjo VR-2 Pro and Varjo XR-1 Developer Edition come with a hygienic polyurethane cushion in the large size.
-Wipe the polyurethane cushions with non-abrasive antibacterial wipes after each session to ensure hygienic use for new users.
+Varjo VR-3 and XR-3 masks have a hygienic face cushion, which can also be replaced for different users.
+Wipe the cushions with non-abrasive antibacterial wipes after each session to ensure hygienic use for new users.

 - Maintain excellent personal hygiene.
 Always wash your hands (and face if possible) thoroughly before and after putting the headset on.
 Remember to wipe the controllers, keyboard, mouse and other equipment before and after each session.